London After Midnight (band): History

 London After Midnight formed in Los Angeles, California, and played at several clubs in the area starting in late 1990, with a debut concert at Los Angeles gothic rock club, Helter Skelter.

 In the early days London After Midnight had various temporary members who joined Brennan when performing live, but did not perform on the albums.
 Tamlyn is credited on the first cassette recordings, co-authored the opening track "This Paradise" on 'Selected Scenes From The End of the World', contributed an instrumental called "Ice" for the 1998 release of Oddities at Brennan's request, and an instrumental entitled "Perversion" on the 93' Ruins demo tape released as a preview of what was to become their second album, Psycho Magnet.

 Early performance lineups

 After garnering a fanbase aided by the release of a self-titled demo, London After Midnight released their debut album Selected Scenes from the End of the World in 1991.
 Special effects artist Nick Benson played bass guitar in an early lineup of the band, and participated in songwriting.
 In 1992 bassist Michael Areklett joined the lineup after the resignation of live bassist Rob Podzunas.
 Like Tamlyn, Michael Areklett appeared live as a recurring member, rather than a guest.
 Around this period, Douglas Avery also joined, replacing live drummer Ian Haas.
 Eddie Hawkins was part of the original live line up, but was replaced in 1990.
-John Koviak performed live on bass from 1990–1992.
+John Koviak performed live on bass from 1990 to 1992.